kazugorou/kazugorou/README.md

 i hide people very freely <3 i'm kinda mean LMAO

-i DO think your skins are pretty than mine, it's just a REALITY
+i DO think your skins are prettier than mine, it's just a REALITY

 if im sitting with someone it doesnt mean i ship the characters